 The first check-up takes about one hour and takes place around the 8th week of pregnancy.
 During this check-up we shall ask you (and your partner) questions about your health, lifestyle, medical history, previous pregnancies en possible hereditary illnesses in your family.
 It would be useful if you bring with you any information you have about certain medical conditions you might have, any medication you use or information about prior pregnancies that weren't conducted by us.

 If desired, we will talk to you about prenatal screening test to detect congenital diseases and malformations of your child.
-This test are optional; you decide wether you want to do these kind of tests.
+This test are optional; you decide whether you want to do these kind of tests.
 For more information about these tests you can read the brochures Information about the screening for Down syndrom, Edwards' syndrom and Patau's syndrom and Information on the 13 week and 20 week anomaly scan.

 Finally we will discuss what kind of blood tests will be performed during the pregnancy.
 We will schedule a second ultrasound to determine the due date (based on the growth of the baby).
 This ultrasound will be made between the 10th and 11th week of pregnancy.

-After your first check-up, with your permission, we will discuss your pregancy in the Multidisciplinary Meeting (Multi Disciplinair Overleg - MDO).
+After your first check-up, with your permission, we will discuss your pregnancy in the Multidisciplinary Meeting (Multi Disciplinair Overleg - MDO).